pine-vm/pine/guide/how-to-configure-and-deploy-an-elm-backend-app.md

 ## Installing and Registering the `elm-time` Command

 In this guide, I use the `elm-time` command-line interface (CLI) program.
-You can find all downloads in the releases section at https://github.com/elm-time/elm-time/releases
+You can find all downloads at <https://elm-time.org/downloads> and <https://github.com/elm-time/elm-time/releases>

 Here are direct links to the downloads, containing the `elm-time` executable file in a zip archive: